EdmanCoding/solutions-of-introduction-to-computing-systems/solutions/chapter-06.md

         .END
 ---
-8. R2 might be populated previously and result might be uncorrect due to this.
+8. R2 might be populated previously and result might be incorrect due to this.
 ---
 9. Solution:
 	1. AND R0 R0 #0